top of page

 • LinkedIn

 Joshua Liao, MD, MSc, is an internal medicine physician at the University of Texas Southwestern Medical Center (UTSW).
 He is a Professor with Tenure and the Walter Family Distinguished Chair in Internal Medicine.
 At UTSW, he also serves as the Director of Research Methods for the Clinical and Translational Science Award.
+He also holds faculty appointments at the University of Washington and the University of Arizona.

 Dr. Liao has committed his career to improving health care payment and care delivery.
 He works on this mission in several ways, including delivery system redesign, scholarship, and policy evaluation.
 Prior to UTSW, he served as Associate Chair for Health Systems in the Department of Medicine and Enterprise Medical Director of Payment Strategy at the University of Washington, with an appointment in the Department of Health Systems and Population Health within the School of Public Health.
 In Washington, he founded a nationally recognized policy evaluation unit that became the formal evaluation partner for the Washington Health Care Authority, the largest purchaser of health care services in that state.
 In that work, Dr. Liao has conducted evaluations and analysis to inform decision-makers on health care issues including primary care delivery and telemedicine.